-The Wisconsin Department of Natural Resources maintains a database of rare, special concern, threatened, and endangered species and natural communities in Waushara County.
-In order to protect these communities from harm, their exact locations are not released to the public; however, Waushara County has access to this database.
+The Wisconsin Department of Natural Resources maintains a database of rare, special concern, threatened, and endangered species and natural communities in Waushara County (Exhibit 6-6).19 In order to protect these communities from harm, their exact locations are not released to the public; however, Waushara County has access to this database.
 When a development proposal is presented to the county, the WDNR database is consulted prior to granting approval.
 Before development, precautions should be taken to minimize adverse impacts which could disturb potential habitats for these flora and fauna.
 A list of the rare, threatened, and endangered species and natural communities is included in Appendix E (Table E-1).
-The WDNR's database is organized by Township and Range and therefore the Town of Coloma was used to identify possible rare, threatened, and endangered species.